Under active development — things may change.

 13};

 What is a blocks field?
 In Payload, a blocks field is a flexible content area where editors can add, reorder, and remove different block types.
 Each block type has its own set of fields.
-Think of it as a page builder.
+Think of it as a page builder — editors pick from your available blocks to compose a page.
 See the Payload blocks field docs for more.

 Step 3: Render the Block on the Frontend

-When Payload stores a page, each block in the layout array has a blockType property that tells you which block it is.
-You need a renderer component that maps block types to their React components:
+When Payload stores a page, each block in the layout array includes a blockType property that identifies which block it is.
+You need a renderer component that maps each block type to its React component:

 TSX